 2.1.1 For each relevant BM Unit participating in the Balancing Mechanism, the Lead Party shall ensure that those data items forming part of the Dynamic Data Set listed in paragraph 2.1.2(a) to (j) are submitted to the NETSO to the extent required by and in accordance with the provisions of the Grid Code.

 2.1.1A For each relevant BM Unit submitting Replacement Reserve Bids, the Lead Party shall ensure that data items 2.1.2 (a) and (b) from the Dynamic Data Set are submitted to the NETSO to the extent required by and in accordance with the provisions of the Grid Code.

+2.1.1B For each relevant BM Unit submitting mFRR Bids, the Lead Party shall ensure that data items 2.1.2 (a) and (b) from the Dynamic Data Set are submitted to the NETSO to the extent required by and in accordance with the provisions of the Grid Code.

 2.1.2 The Dynamic Data Set shall comprise the following data items (in each case, as defined in the Grid Code) (the "Dynamic Data Set"):